gamecoder95/lemme-smash/README.md

 # lemme-smash
-A game about birds trying to smash with Becky.
+A game about birds trying to win the heart of a female bird named Becky.